jmicahc/funding_circle/README.md

 ## Prime Generation Algorithms (funding circle coding challenge)

-This repository includes several algorithms for generating prime numbers, incuding a trival brute force algorithm, several trial division algorithms, and serveral genuine Sieve Of Eratosthenes algorithms.
+This repository includes several algorithms for generating prime numbers, incuding a trivial brute force algorithm, several trial division algorithms, and serveral genuine Sieve Of Eratosthenes algorithms.
 Consistent with the Clojure philosophy of leveraging the rich academic literature--and as someone with a cognitive science background where the ONLY unit of consuption is the paper--many of the algorithms are based on Haskell implementations discussed in Melissa E. O'Neil's great paper on functional prime number generation called The Genuine Sieve of Eratosthenes.
-On top of naive algoirthms implemented independently, I show how beautiful, functional haskell code for generating primes translates seamlessly to Clojure.
+On top of the naive algoirthms implemented independently, I show how beautiful, functional haskell code for generating primes translates seamlessly to Clojure.

 ## How to Run